lupin4/React-Components/README.md

-# Getting Started with Create React App
+# Component Collection

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a collection of reusable React components, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts